Steward

 An inspection-ready file should make the obvious records easy to find before anyone asks.

-That includes current certificates, recent service events, unresolved deficiencies, and vendor contacts.
+That includes current certificates, recent service visits, unresolved deficiencies, and vendor contacts.

 Keep building file and timeline connected